There is actually quite a bit of anxiety out there about exercise.

 You’re still currently training 3x a week for 25 minutes.

-Now you’re training 6x a week for 25 minute.
-Took a little longer to get there because you only added a session every two weeks but arguable this will be a little harder for some people.
+Now you’re training 6x a week for 25 minutes.
+It took a little longer to get there because you only added a session every two weeks but arguable this will be a little harder for some people.

 - Week 3 Increase = Add an extra session